 As with all training, you only have a 1.5 second window of opportunity to get in there and correct your dog in order for it to make sense to him.
 So work on your reflexes!

-Whenever you're training your dog to stay, you always need to return to your dog's side to finish the exercise.
-This gives him a very clear start and end point to the training exercise.
+When you're training your dog to stay, you always need to return to your dog's side to finish the exercise.
+This gives him a very clear start and end point.

-So while you're still standing in front of your dog during this exercise, simply slide your left hand down the metal clasp as you pivot back beside your dog.
-Just like before, he should be at your left hand side.
-This is where you praise him for a job well done!
+So slide your left hand down to the metal clasp as you return to your dog's side, and this is where you praise him for a job well done!
 He's liable to get excited at your return and praise, so make sure that he stays sitting.

 Now you can either repeat the exercise, or let him go with the release command that we learned above.
 Great job!

-Four weeks?
-You're probably already planning to cut that time in half aren't you?
-Don't do it!
-Take it slow, and let your dog become bomb-proof at holding a stay command by very slowly increasing both distance and time.
+Take it slow, and let your dog become bomb-proof at holding a stay command by very slowly increasing distance, time and distractions.